AUTOMOTIVE INBOUND-TO-MANUFACTURING (I2M)

 OEMs tap supply chain partners to help manage the complexities of production.

 There was a time when the manufacture of cars was a fairly routine and straightforward process.
 Parts were sourced locally, with many of them coming from the carmaker itself.
-Factories were devoted to particular models, produced on a sequenced assembly line that was conceptualised by Henry Ford in the early 20th century.
+Factories were devoted to particular models, produced on a sequenced assembly line that was conceptualized by Henry Ford in the early 20th century.

 Not anymore.
 Today, the automotive supply chain is among the most complex and difficult to manage in the world.
-The globalisation of production, coupled with manufacturers’ ceaseless search for new markets, has created new challenges in terms of efficiency, visibility, quality, and product variety.
+The globalization of production, coupled with manufacturers’ ceaseless search for new markets, has created new challenges in terms of efficiency, visibility, quality, and product variety.

 Perhaps the biggest influence on modern-day auto supply chains was the global recession of 2007-2008.
 The crisis caused a credit crunch that ate into sales and forced original equipment manufacturers (OEMs) to revamp their operations for maximum efficiency.
 What’s more, the ensuing wave of plant closures reduced production capacity and made it tough to satisfy demand when the economy began to recover.